Find the best collection of mosaic knitting patterns here in this free pattern round up – makes of all types and for all skill levels!

 Yarn: Patons UK Merino Extrafine DK (DK Weight #3)

 Do you know someone who would love to receive these striking blue and green gloves?
-The simple geometric design is really accentuated by the nice contrast between the two colors.
+The simple geometric design is accentuated by the nice contrast between the two colors.
 I think that these gloves would work well for both guys and gals.
 The pattern is available in two adult sizes.
-It’s worked in the round using rib stitch and stockinette.
+It’s worked in the round using rib stitch and stockinette, creating a textured feel that adds to their appeal.

 Designer: Snapper Knits